 Pale pink blood may mean your hormones are a little amiss, especially if you are feeling tired, weak, sick or anaemic.
 Watery period blood is often seen after pelvic surgeries.

-Heavy periods (medically known as menorrhagia) can happen from time to time, but some women have consistently heavy periods.
-This is caused by excessive stimulation of the endometrium by oestrogen, causing a proliferation of period-producing cells, or a lack of progesterone.
+Heavy periods are caused by excessive stimulation of the endometrium by oestrogen, causing a proliferation of period-producing cells.
+A lack of progesterone can also contribute to heavy periods by not blocking the effect of oestrogen enough.
 Progesterone counteracts the effects of oestrogen, so keeps oestrogen in balance.

 Bleeding or spotting mid-cycle